 Don't Overlook Equipment Breakdown Insurance

 The board must be replaced, but it will take up to five business days for it to arrive.
-In the mean time, the building is unfit for people to work in, and the leases oblige you to credit tenants' rents for periods when the building in uninhabitable for more than a day.
-In short, you're looking at thousands of dollars to repair the system and much more in lost rents.
+In the meantime, the building is unfit for people to work in, and the leases oblige you to credit tenants' rents for periods when the building in uninhabitable for more than a day.
+In short, you face thousands of dollars in repairs and much more in lost rents.

-- Boiler explosions, ruptures or bursts
+- Boiler explosions, ruptures or bursts.

 - Events inside steam boilers and pipes or hot water heaters and similar equipment that damages them.

-For some, the cost of repairs to this equipment and resulting down time can have a serious impact.
-Such businesses should seriously consider buying this insurance.
+For some, the cost of repairs to this equipment and resulting downtime can have a serious impact.
+Such businesses should seriously consider buying equipment breakdown insurance.

 Call us if you would like to discuss this crucial form of coverage.